 Measures to reduce Gas: Avoid foods that appear to aggravate your symptoms by keeping a record.
 Avoid lactose or use lactose-digestive aid if you are lactose intolerant.
 Chew food thoroughly as large particles cause gas when they pass into the large intestine without being completely digested.
 Eat slowly.
 If you eat too quickly, you tend to swallow more air.

-Tip for body builders: Take a balanced diet instead of just focusing on proteins.
+Tip for bodybuilders: Take a balanced diet instead of just focusing on proteins.
 Deficiency of any nutrient might predispose you to illnesses.
-Illness of even a day can lead to loss of the muscles which were built through a hard way.
+Illness of even a day can lead to loss of the muscles which were built in a hard way.

 How much caffeine a day: Caffeine is present not only in tea / coffee but also in foods like cola drinks, cocoa beans, energy drinks, chocolates and certain medicines like pain killers, diet pills / weight reduction supplements and medicines for cold.
 For most healthy adults 200-300 mg (2-4 cups of coffee) of caffeine a day is not harmful.
 But a daily caffeine use of more than 500-600 mg a day may lead to certain unpleasant effects.